Quaerens spray foam insulation support logo

 Check if this applies to you

-Spray foam insulation installed in roof space
+Spray foam insulation visible in a roof space

 Mis-Sold Spray Foam